Helicopter Appraisal Process

 |Tail Rotor Gear Box|

 After the aircraft inspection and paperwork examination is complete, the process of establishing the aircraft’s value begins.
-Utilizing the databases and proprietary software developed by the NAAA, and many other industry sources the information for this aircraft is entered into the NAAA database (this database is updated every month).
+Utilizing the databases and proprietary software developed by the PAAO, and many other industry sources the information for this aircraft is entered into the PAAO database (this database is updated every month).
 After the detailed Aircraft Appraisal (typically 18 to 25 pages) is generated, it is reviewed by our Senior Certified Appraiser for accuracy.
-Once the appraisal has been approved, it is signed and stamped as a Certified Aircraft Appraisal.
+Once the appraisal has been approved, it is signed as a Certified Aircraft Appraisal.

 **Note: An appraisal inspection is not a mechanical inspection.
 It is a value inspection.
 For a pre-purchase inspection or another mechanical inspection please contact a licensed A&P mechanic who is familiar with the aircraft make and model.